What Can We Learn From Analogue Experiments?: Introduction

 It remains to seen, however, what such analogue experiments in fact tell us about gravitational systems.
 In particular what kind of evidence regarding the `target systems' (i.e. black holes) do we gain based upon experiments on the `source systems' (i.e. Bose-Einstein condensates).
 Can analogue experiments provide us with evidence of the same epistemic type as conventional experiments?
 Or should we think of them as speculative inferences, producing evidence of the same epistemic type as arguments by analogy?
 In this paper we will attempt to answer such questions, partially drawing inspiration from the work of Dardashti et al. \citeyear{Dardashti:2015,Dardashti:2016}.

 Ultimately, we will conclude that there \textit{is} a plausible theoretical basis to `externally validate' analogue black hole experiments such that a BEC analogue black hole can be taken to `stand in' for an astrophysical black hole.
 This gives us one example where analogue experiments can provide us with evidence of the same confirmatory epistemic type as conventional experiments.
 It does not, however, speak to the question of the significance of confirmation.
-Is it reasonable to think, in quantitive terms, that analogue experiments can provide a similar degree of confirmation as conventional experiments?
-Can they be conclusively confirmatory?
+Is it reasonable to think, in quantitive terms, that analogue experiments can provide a comparable degree of confirmation to conventional experiments?
+Can they be \textit{substantially} confirmatory rather than merely \textit{incrementally} confirmatory?
 Such questions bring us beyond the scope of the present paper.
 However, there are reasons to be optimistic.
 As shown by a recent analysis in terms of Bayesian confirmation theory \shortcite{Dardashti:2016}, given experimental demonstration of an array of analogue Hawking effects across a variety of different mediums the degree of confirmation conferred can be amplified very quickly.
-It is thus very plausible to think of analogue experiments prospective means for providing confirmatory support that is conclusive, rather than merely incremental.
+It is thus very plausible to think of analogue experiments prospective means for providing confirmatory support that is substantial, rather than merely incremental.